Position: Dean and Professor

 B.A.,Columbia College, Economics, 1981

 Don was recently ranked #2 in the world for research on university entrepreneurship and #760 in the world among academic economists.
 He has published 101 articles and 7 books on issues relating to university technology transfer and entrepreneurship, the effects of corporate governance on performance, productivity analysis, and corporate and environmental social responsibility in such leading journals in management, economics, and finance as the American Economic Review, Economic Journal, The Review of Economics and Statistics, Journal of Law and Economics, Journal of Financial Economics, Brookings Papers on Economic Activity, Research Policy, Academy of Management Review, Academy of Management Journal, Academy of Management Perspectives, Academy of Management Learning & Education, Strategic Management Journal, Journal of Business Venturing, Journal of International Business Studies, Journal of Management Studies, and Journal of Management.
-His most recent books are Innovation, Entrepreneurship, and Technological Change, the Oxford Handbook of Corporate Governance, and the Oxford Handbook of Corporate Social Responsibility, all published by Oxford University Press.
-He is currently co-editing the Handbook of University Technology Transfer (University of Chicago Press) and the Oxford Handbook of the Economics of Gambling (Oxford University Press).
-His citation count, according to Google Scholar, is 15,021 with an h-index of 55.
+His most recent books are Innovation, Entrepreneurship, and Technological Change, the Oxford Handbook of Corporate Governance, the Oxford Handbook of Corporate Social Responsibility, and the Oxford Handbook of the Economics of Gambling, all published by Oxford University Press.
+He is currently co-editing the Handbook of University Technology Transfer and Academic Entrepreneurship (University of Chicago Press).
+His citation count, according to Google Scholar, is 16,727 with an h-index of 58.

 Dr. Siegel has received grants or fellowships from the Sloan Foundation, NSF, Kauffman Foundation, NBER, American Statistical Association, W. E. Upjohn Institute for Employment Research, and the U.S. Department of Labor.
 He has also served as a consultant or advisor to the UN, National Research Council (NRC), the Council on Competitiveness, the U.K., Italian, and Swedish governments, the Department of Justice, the Environmental Protection Agency, Chase Manhattan, Securities Industry Association, Morgan Stanley, Goldman Sachs & Co, Deloitte and Touche, and the National Association of Manufacturers.
 Professor Siegel was a member of the Advisory Committee to the Secretary of Commerce on “Measuring Innovation in the 21st Century Economy” and a member of Governor David Patterson’s Small Business Task Force.
 He is co-chair of the NRC Committee on “Best Practice in National Innovation Programs for Flexible Electronics” and an advisor to the NRC on the Small Business Innovation Research (SBIR) Program.
 In 2011, Dr. Siegel testified before the House Committee on Science, Space, and Technology regarding re-authorization of the SBIR program.
 He also serves on the Board of Directors of the Research Foundation of the State University of New York and New York State Industries for the Disabled.